AAA Cycle: Align-Agree-Apply

 We value delivering on agreements.
 Notice that "deliver" is not the focus; applying the agreement is.
 We honor the commitments made to the people we aligned with.

 Nearly every failed project makes the same mistake: it starts with solutions, jumps to plans, and treats delivery as the goal.
-AAA deliberately reverses this:
+AAA deliberately reverses this.
+The need comes first, then genuine human agreement, then disciplined application of what was agreed.

 When you walk into that first stakeholder meeting, you don't need a project plan.
 You need to connect with people, understand their world, and establish the foundation for meaningful agreement.